yassir28/OntoDev/README.md

 ## OWL file (OWL and RDF)
 I went through the production of the ontology using sketches I produced, which are based on definitions close to invasion biology context.
 This requires consultence of exprets which I havent conducted cos of scale of project (academic only).
 I instead based it on other onotlogies (other than INBIO because I wanted to reproduce without using that ontology) and common sense.

-I used the sketches (refer to them in prentation in folder Report&presentation) to create the OWL file. (refer to .owx file)
+I used the sketches (refer to them in prentation in folder Report&presentation) to create the OWL file using Protégé framework. (refer to .owx file)